SymfonyCasts/verify-email-bundle/README.md

 ## What this bundle provides

-1) Generator to create secure fully qualified signed URL's comprised of a unique user identifier, unique user email address, and any other query params provided.
+1) A generator to create secure fully qualified signed URL's comprised of a unique user identifier, unique user email address, and any other query params provided.
  This URL should be emailed to the user for validation.

-2) Signed URL validator.
+2) A signed URL validator.

 3) Peace of mind knowing user credentials, personally identified information, and design principles of your app will not be leaked in to server logs or emails.

 ## Usage

-We strongly suggest using Symfony Maker Bundle's `make:registration-form` to create a registration form and get a feel for how the bundle should be used.
+We strongly suggest using Symfony Maker Bundle's `make:registration-form` to get a feel for how the bundle should be used.
 It's super simple!
 Answer a couple questions, and you'll have a fully functional secure registration system with email verification.

 ## Setting things up manually